CharlesReinhardt/ecacr/updates.md

 got a github pages pkgdown site up and running!
 It is currently super empty (obviously).
 Working on fixing a couple broken functions.

 # TODO develop README.Rmd for gh_pages site
-# TODO how to publish package? or how to download unpublished package?
+# TODO how to publish package? or how to download unpublished package?4

 # TODO test histogram function
 # TODO test boxplot function